Route Experts by Sequence, not by Token: Method

 \subsection{Online SeqTopK: Efficient Decoding with Cached Expert Scores}

 While SeqTopK seamlessly integrates into the training stage as a drop-in replacement for Top{K}, applying it directly at inference is problematic.
 Large language models generate tokens autoregressively from $t=1$ to $T$, yet vanilla SeqTopK requires access to the routing scores of all tokens $\vx_{1:T}$.
 In other words, vanilla SeqTopK is inherently \emph{non-causal}\footnote{Although non-causal, SeqTopK does not actually leak differentiable information about future tokens, since the $\arg\mathrm{TopK}$ operator in Eq.~\ref{eq:seqtopk} is non-differentiable.}, {and thus} makes it incompatible with autoregressive decoding where $\vx_{m+1:T}$ is {unavailable} at step $m$.

-\paragraph{Online SeqTopK.} To address this limitation, we propose \textbf{Online SeqTopK}, which restricts expert selection at step $m$ to the $m$ tokens generated so far:

-Here we set the budget to $K_{\text{seq}} = m \cdot K$, so that at most $m \cdot K$ experts are activated across the first $m$ tokens.
-When $m=T$, Online SeqTopK recovers the vanilla formulation in Eq.~\ref{eq:seqtopk}.
-Unlike training-time SeqTopK, however, the online variant cannot anticipate future tokens: once an expert assignment is made for earlier tokens, it is fixed and unaffected by later routing scores.
-Nevertheless, Online SeqTopK guarantees that for any $1 \leq m \leq T$, the cumulative number of activated experts never exceeds $m \cdot K$, and is thus always bounded by the $T \cdot K$ experts of the vanilla formulation.
-This property establishes a natural upper bound on computation for efficient autoregressive decoding, while in expectation yielding the same total number of activated experts as the offline variant.
+To address this, we propose Online SeqTopK supported by an efficient caching mechanism.

-\paragraph{Expert Cache.} To avoid recomputing expert scores at each step, we introduce an \textbf{Expert Cache} that stores all previously computed scores and is updated only with the scores at the latest step:
+\textbf{Expert Cache.} We first introduce an \textbf{Expert Cache} that stores all previously computed scores and is updated only with the scores at the latest step:

 This design is analogous to the KV cache in self-attention: whereas the KV cache stores intermediate keys and values, the expert cache maintains routing scores for reuse.
 In practice, the expert cache can be co-located with the KV cache and managed with identical read/write mechanisms.
 Its memory footprint is also modest: while the KV cache has size $B\times T \times H$ (with hidden dimension $H\approx 4096$), the expert cache is only $B\times T \times N$ (with $N\in [8,128]$ in typical MoE models).
 Consequently, Online SeqTopK introduces negligible memory and compute overhead.